JTomkiewicz/ECOAR/README.md

 ## Description

 Computer architecture was the second most challenging subject for me during my engineering studies.
-The topics discussed covered how the computer works at the lowest level of abstraction, i.e., memory management, and how many bits are used by specific primitive data types.
+The topics discussed covered how the computer works at the lowest level of abstraction, i.e. memory management and how many bits are used by specific primitive data types.
 We had the opportunity to write two projects in assembly language during the course.

 ## Projects